 WordPress, on the other hand, is a multi-purpose content management system that provides the advanced features and customization options needed to create and manage a complex site.
 With a CMS, you can customize the design of your site, add multimedia in your posts, organize your content by tags and categories, manage multiple users, and much more.
 As a result, the process of setting up and launching your site will be longer.

-Let’s take a closer look at the key differences between Wix and WordPress so you can decide which solution better aligns with your site’s needs and goals.
+Now that we understand the different software powering Wix and WordPress, we'll take a closer look at the following key differences to help you decide which solution better aligns with your site’s needs and goals:

 Wix vs. WordPress